Saipan, Northern Mariana Islands: Imperial Pacific Holdings Casino

 On March 23, 2017, one of Imperial Pacific's Chinese construction workers fell off a scaffold and died.
 This led the Federal Bureau of Investigation to search one of Imperial Pacific's offices and make an arrest.
 On February 15, 2018, Bloomberg Businessweek published an investigative report on the circumstances surrounding the death of this construction worker.
 An attorney for the Torres Brothers law firm which represented this worker said the report omitted several facts about the case.
 Imperial Pacific disputed all allegations of wrongdoing and sued Bloomberg for defamation.
 The Federal Bureau of Investigation and U.S. Department of Homeland Security investigated the case and charged five individuals with harboring undocumented workers.
 Companies linked to the governing Torres family have close links to the corporation, receiving $126,000 in 2017.

+IPI's Saipan casino closed in March 2020 due to the COVID-19 pandemic.
+It never reopened.
+Imperial Pacific International (CNMI), LLC, the operator, filed for Chapter 11 bankruptcy on April 19, 2024, citing over $165.8 million in debts.
+The bankruptcy case involved numerous creditors, including the CNMI government.
+The sale process encountered various delays and complications.
+A court-approved auction was held on February 26, 2025, where Team King Investment (CNMI), LLC was the successful bidder with an offer of $12.95 million in cash.
+The federal court judge overseeing the bankruptcy approved the sale on April 29, 2025, after resolving objections.
+The sale officially closed on August 20, 2025.

+The assets sold to Team King Investments included IPI's major real estate properties, specifically the unfinished hotel-casino building in Garapan.
+The sale included the casino and hotel building on leased land and IPI's ownership interest in an adjacent property holding company.
+Assets not included in the direct sale were the casino license, income tax receivables, and patron records.

 Other local issues

 Despite an annual rainfall of 80 to 100 in, the Commonwealth Utilities Corporation (CUC), the local government-run water utility company on Saipan, is unable to deliver 24-hour-a-day potable water to its customers in certain areas.
 As a result, several large hotels use reverse osmosis to produce fresh water for their customers.
 In addition, many homes and small businesses augment the sporadic and sometimes brackish water provided by CUC with rainwater collected and stored in cisterns.
 Most locals buy drinking water from water distributors and use tap water only for bathing or washing as it has a strong sulfur taste.

 On October 18, 2018, Typhoon Yutu, the second strongest typhoon to have ever made impact on U.S. territory, made landfall on Saipan.
 With sustained winds of 130 mph and gusts up to 190 mph, it caused significant damage.